mathewnxwang/synthetic_data_fine_tuning/README.md

 ### Fine tuning

 I wrangled the training data into a format that the OpenAI fine tuning API accepts before uploading it to the files API and starting the fine tuning job with a simple API call.
-Once it's done, I can call the fine tuned model simply by passing its name into the `model` parameter of the chat completions API.
+Once it finished, I can call the fine tuned model easily by passing its name into the `model` parameter of the chat completions API.

 # How to run